Colleges, School and Institutes

 - Helen Alexander, ‘From Music and Dance to Poetry and Prose, Music is Life: Developing a Literary Theory of Musicality through an Analysis of Thomas Hardy’s Life and Work’

 Completed PhD students include:

-In addition to the above-mentioned students, I’ve acted as the internal examiner for multiple PhD theses at the Universities of Birmingham and Nottingham, and as the external examiner for theses at King’s College, London; the University of Liverpool; Queen’s University, Belfast; and the University of Strathclyde.
+In addition to the above-mentioned students, I’ve acted as the internal examiner for multiple PhD theses at the Universities of Birmingham and Nottingham, and as the external examiner for theses at King’s College, London; the University of Liverpool; the Open University; Queen’s University, Belfast; and the University of Strathclyde.